TrevorDasch/LD48/README.md

 [Sat 2:26 AM]
 Decided that I wanted to work on particles, so I created a booster pixel spray from my rocket.
 It looks pretty awesome.
 It took me a while to figure out how to do it, but I'm glad I did.
 Done for today, more to come tomorrow morning.

+[Sat 2:56 PM]
+Spent the morning drawing all of my images.
+Also looked into the love framebuffer, which I think I'm going to use for my bullet hit detection.

+[Sat 3:43 PM]
+Created a framebuffer to act as the background image.
+Got it to scroll across the screen.